China's party congress promises continuity, not change | Politics

 Xi is widely expected to be at the top, getting a third five-year term.
 That would dispense with an unwritten agreement for party leaders to step down after two terms.

-The others named to the Standing Committee, which currently has seven members, could offer clues to Xi's future and the direction of policy.

-He is expected to stack the committee with loyalists.
-Analysts wonder whether China's economic slump will force him to temper his enthusiasm for a state-run economy and include supporters of a more market-oriented approach.

-No obvious successor was picked for the current Standing Committee in 2017, signaling that Xi was eyeing a third term.
+No obvious successor was picked for the current Standing Committee in 2017, signalling that Xi was eyeing a third term.
 Doing so again would suggest he plans an even longer stay.

 ZERO-COVID BLUES For many Chinese, weary of pandemic restrictions that have disrupted lives and the economy, the more immediate question is whether there be any easing after the party congress.